johannadahl/masterthesis/README.md

 The Target Device sends a get request to the load generator to start a simulated load.
 Calculates available instances to met the load.
 Simulates a real device.
 To be able to run this script make sure ALL THREE flask servers for the other modules are running.
 Then, initiate a target device for a wanted starting date, end date and request frequency using:
-- By default it uses worldcup98 data.
+- By default it uses NASA data.
 This has to be manually changed in load_generator.
 - It also creates a plot of the simulation.

 ````bash